gcopoix/makeSD_mist/README.md

 - some statistics about the number of .rbf, .arc and .rom files

 Additionally it is always a good idea to compare the Linux and Windows generated sets and logs. \
-Please keep in mind that each test execution will consume about 40GB of HDD space - not talking about the test run time (several hours)
+Please keep in mind that each test execution will consume about 40GB of HDD space (the Linux version more as it will test the PowerShell script too) - not talking about the test run time (several hours)

+For testing specific cores, please refere some [test code](Linux/genSD.sh#L1207-1212) left disabled in the scripts.

 ## Known issues
 - **exFAT and DOS attributes (Linux version only)** \